 Years

 2022 \$ 12,500

 2023 18,750

 2024 18,750

 2025 200,000

 2026 130,000

-Total debt \$380,000
+Total debt \$ 380,000

 The Company is exposed to interest rate risk on variable interest rate debt obligations.
 On November 5, 2020, to manage interest rate risk, the Company entered into an interest rate swap agreement ("November 2020 swap agreement") to hedge forecasted interest rate payments on its variable rate debt.
 At December 31, 2021, the Company's interest rate swap contract outstanding had a notional amount of \$100,000 maturing in November 2023.
 The Company has designated the interest rate swap as a cash flow hedge for accounting purposes utilizing the hypothetical derivative method.
 The Company has determined the fair value of the interest rate swap to be zero at the inception of the agreement.
-The Company has determined the fair value of the interest rate swap to be immaterial at each reporting period and therefore, in the consolidated statements of operations, the Company reflects only the realized gains and losses of the actual monthly settlement activity of the interest rate swap.
+The Company has determined the fair value of the interest rate swap to be zero at the inception of the agreements of operations, the Company reflects only the realized gains and losses of the actual monthly settlement activity of the interest rate swap.
 The Company does not reflect the unrealized changes in fair value of the interest rate swap at each reporting period, and similarly a derivative asset or liability is not recognized at each reporting period in the Company's financial statements.